collabkit/wei-site/Readme.md

 # WEI Site

 Information about the Wiki Education Initiative Foundation.
-This site would be accessible from edupedia.*, wized.* and kewlkit.* domains.
+This site would be accessible from edupedia, wized and kewlkit. domains.